Summer Sleep Tips: 10 Ways to Improve Summer Slumber

 The days are getting longer, temperatures are rising, and summer is almost here.
-After rainy spring days, and a cold winter, the warmth is a welcome change, but many parents don’t realize that this change may actually affect their baby’s summertime sleep.
-I’ve already written about how to handle the longer days, and we all know that vacation sleep sometimes veers a little off course (but can easily be corrected if you are careful to follow your child’s routine as closely as possible), but what happens when it gets hot?
+After rainy spring days, and a cold winter, the warmth is a welcome change.
+However, many parents don’t realize that this change may actually affect their baby’s summertime sleep.
+You already know how to handle the longer days.
+Vacation sleep sometimes veers a little off course — but can easily be corrected if you are careful to follow your child’s routine as closely as possible.
+But what happens when it gets hot?
 These summer sleep tips should help your little ones sleep in the heat.

 Even if you have air conditioning, often it doesn’t cool equally throughout the house.
-You can use a simple fan to help cool (or heat, if your baby’s room turns into an icebox when the air conditioner is on) your baby’s room before bedtime.
+You can use a simple fan to help cool — or heat, if your baby’s room turns into an icebox when the air conditioner is on.
+Adjust the temperatures before bedtime so it’s already there.
 If your baby is mobile, consider putting a gate at the door, and placing the fan inside the room before bedtime to help cool it down.

 Many of our little ones sleep on waterproof sheets, or with a waterproof barrier between the sheets and the mattress.
-These barriers may cause your baby to sleep warmer, so be sure that you’ve changed out winter flannels for cool cotton, and look for a breathable mattress pad to help her stay cool at night.
+These barriers may cause your baby to sleep warmer, so be sure that you’ve changed out winter flannels for cool cotton.
+Look for a breathable mattress pad to help her stay cool at night.

 Full pajamas are adorable, but they may be too warm for summer.
 Consider looking for short pajamas, or allowing your little one to sleep in just a shirt and diaper.
 However, if you have an air conditioner that works overtime, you may want to put them in a short sleeve top and long pants.
 Use your best judgment, as every house cools differently.

 With summer comes entertaining, and if you have neighbors who like to entertain, they may not remember that sound carries — or that your baby goes to bed at 7:30.
 The same applies to the older neighborhood kids who may have later bedtimes.